NHGRI logo

 Program Breadth

 The Computational Genomics and Data Science Program (CGDS) supports the development of advanced computational approaches, innovative data analysis tools, and data resources that provide scientific utility across the extramural research programs and divisions.
 The CGDS program includes a number of managed grants and programs spanning many scientific topics.
-These grants can be categorized usefully, though neither exhaustively nor perfectly, into three categories: Genome Analysis Tools and Software Resources, Data Management Resources, and Genome Informatics Training and Workforce Development.
-This structure is illustrated in Figure 1.
-The program structure described below should be considered as a general and not exclusive framework for organizing grants into broad scientific categories of interest to NHGRI.
+These grants can be categorized usefully, though neither exhaustively nor perfectly, into three categories: Computational Genomics and Data Science Methods Development, Genomic Data Resources and Informatics Platforms, and Computational Genomics Training and Workforce Development.

 • Program Breadth

 The Computational Genomics and Data Science Program (CGDS) supports the development of advanced computational approaches, innovative data analysis tools, and data resources that provide scientific utility across the extramural research programs and divisions.
 The CGDS program includes a number of managed grants and programs spanning many scientific topics.
-These grants can be categorized usefully, though neither exhaustively nor perfectly, into three categories: Genome Analysis Tools and Software Resources, Data Management Resources, and Genome Informatics Training and Workforce Development.
-This structure is illustrated in Figure 1.
-The program structure described below should be considered as a general and not exclusive framework for organizing grants into broad scientific categories of interest to NHGRI.
+These grants can be categorized usefully, though neither exhaustively nor perfectly, into three categories: Computational Genomics and Data Science Methods Development, Genomic Data Resources and Informatics Platforms, and Computational Genomics Training and Workforce Development.

 NIH Strategic Plan for Data Science